huaweicloud/terraform-provider-huaweicloud/docs/resources/ga_accelerator.md

 * `name` - (Required, String) Specifies the global accelerator name.
 The name can contain 1 to 64 characters.
   Only letters, digits, and hyphens (-) are allowed.

-* `ip_sets` - (Required, String, ForceNew) Specifies the IP addresses assigned to the global accelerator.
+* `ip_sets` - (Required, List, ForceNew) Specifies the IP addresses assigned to the global accelerator.
   The [AccelerateIp](#Accelerator_AccelerateIp) structure is documented below.

   Changing this parameter will create a new resource.